 FAQs: How to Volunteer in Nepal

-Registration is quick and easy and your Nepal volunteer program contribution is tax-deductible for U.S. taxpayers!
-(1) Below, select the length of program and year you prefer.
-(2) The available departure dates that match your query will display.
+Registration is quick and easy!
+(1) Select the length of program and year you prefer below.
+(2) The available departure dates and tax-deductible program contributions that match your query will display.
 (3) Click on the program you prefer.
-This will take you to the online form.
+This will take you to the online registration form.
 (4) Complete the form and hold your place on the volunteer program with a $350 deposit.
-Or, call a volunteer coordinator at (800) 487-1074 for assistance.
-If you prefer, you may submit a text registration by mail or fax.
-Teens under 18 complete a minor registration and travel with a parent or adult legal guardian.
+Be sure to select all applicable discounts.
+Call a volunteer coordinator at (800) 487-1074 for assistance.

 Lodging is double-occupancy, with a single room option for an additional fee.
 Click for single room fees.